How to Design Ad Banners that Drive CTR

 - Anger – rage, irritating, annoying, tantrum, grumpy;

-- Anticipation – little-known, inspiration, charming, forgotten, discover.
+- Anticipation – little-known, inspirational, charming, forgotten, discovered.

 Sensory Words